MinaTahaei/CodArt-Docs/Refactoring-Docs/docs/Refactorings/IVField.md

 <span style="color:MidnightBlue;font-size:20px;">Pre Conditions: </span>

-1. User must enter the method's name in order to increase its visibility.
+1. User must enter the field's name, and the source class's name for the refactoring in order to increase the target field's visibility.

 <span style="color:MidnightBlue;font-size:20px;">Post Conditions: </span>